nandeesh-05/TCP-Chat-Room-in-C/README.md

 🔹 Compilation & Execution

-This project was compiled directly using GCC (no Makefile used).
+This project was compiled directly using GCC .

 Server: